NobelXun/Debloating/README.md

 dep.offset: The start and end offsets of each function

-dep.cls_num: The cluster number of each function and its dependencies
+libflac.clsrang: The range of the target shared library cluster

+offset.txt: The target program requires the function offset pairs of the shared libraries

 libFLAC.so.12: Target shared library